-Final Land Use Domain Mining Domain Spatial Reference Field Rehabilitation Objective Category Rehabilitation Objective Indicator 1 Rehabilitation Completion Criteria Domain B - Agricultural - Grazing (Continued) Domain 5 - Active Mining Area (Open Cut Void) (Continued) ve Mining (Open Cut Void) As above All drill cores have been removed and taken either to an authorised storage or a disposal location.
+Final Land Use Domain Mining Domain Spatial Reference Field Rehabilitation Objective Category Rehabilitation Objective Indicator 1 Rehabilitation Completion Criteria 1 Justification or Validation Method 1 Domain B - Agricultural - Grazing Domain 3 - Water Management Area (Continued) As above As above As above All drill cores have been removed and taken either to an authorised storage or a disposal location.
 Cores removed and relocated.
-Surveying and sealing of all drill holes, boreholes and gas wells in accordance with departmental guidelines and relevant standards.
+Statement provided, receipt records from storage or disposal location.
+(Continued) Surveying and sealing of all drill holes, boreholes and gas wells in accordance with departmental guidelines and relevant standards.
 Sealing completed and verified.
-All infrastructure that is to remain as part of the final land use is safe, does not pose any hazard to the community Potential hazards (e.g. electrical, mechanical) have been effectively isolated and secured.
+Engineering report/statement, plug and abandonment log, photos, as-constructed drawings, records of fill materials and concrete plugs, filling methods etc. В3 Retention of infrastructure All infrastructure that is to remain as part of the final land use is safe, does not pose any hazard to the Potential hazards (e.g. electrical, mechanical) have been effectively isolated and secured.
 Hazards isolated and secured.
-Damage to access tracks has been repaired and stabilised.
+Statement provided by suitably qualified engineer. community Damage to access tracks has been repaired and stabilised.
 Repairs complete.
-Where applicable, necessary approvals are in place (e.g. development consent under the Environmental Planning and Assessment Act 1979) where buildings and infrastructure are to be retained as part of final land use Permits and approval documents issue Heritage obligations (e.g. development consent under the Environmental Planning and Assessment Act 1979 , approvals under the Heritage Act 1977 , etc.) have been met (e.g. archival recording, building retention and restoration).
-Permits and approval documents issue All archival reports required are comple and submitted.
+As-constructed final landform plan, photos etc. infrastructure part of the final land use benefits from the relevant approvals (e.g. Where applicable, necessary approvals are in place (e.g. development consent under the Environmental Planning and Assessment Act 1979) where buildings and infrastructure are to be retained as part of final land use Permits and approval documents issued.
+Copy of any relevant approvals.
+Heritage obligations (e.g. development consent under the Environmental Planning and Assessment Act 1979 , approvals under the Heritage Act 1977 , etc.) have been met (e.g. archival recording, building retention and restoration).
+Permits and approval documents issued.
+All archival reports required are complete and submitted.
+Copy of any relevant approval documentation and archival reports/records.
 The structural integrity of the infrastructure is suitable and safe for use as part of the intended final land use.
-The structural integrity of the infrastruct has been inspected by a suitably qualif engineer and determined to be suitable and safe as part of the intended final la use.
+The structural integrity of the infrastructure has been inspected by a suitably qualified engineer and determined to be suitable and safe as part of the intended final land use.
+Engineering report/statement, photos, risk assessment verifying modes of failure are adequately addressed to minimise risks to public safety or the environment.
 Infrastructure is in a condition (e.g. structural, electrical, other hazards) that is suitable for the intended final land use.
-Formal acceptance from the subsequer landowner that infrastructure is in a condition that is suitable for the intende final land use in accordance with formal agreement.
-All infrastructure that is to remain as part of the final land use benefits from the relevant approvals (e.g. development consent and / or licence/lease/binding agreement, etc).
+Formal acceptance from the subsequent landowner that infrastructure is in a condition that is suitable for the intended final land use in accordance with formal agreement.
+Formal acceptance from landowner.
 Potential hazards (e.g. electrical, mechanical) have been effectively isolated and secured.
 Hazards isolated and secured.
+Statement provided by suitably qualified engineer. licence/lease/binding agreement, etc).
 Damage to access tracks has been repaired and stabilised.
 Repairs complete.
-Where applicable, necessary approvals are in place (e.g. development consent under the Environmental Planning and Assessment Act 1979) where buildings and infrastructure are to be retained as part of final land use Permits and approval documents issue Heritage obligations (e.g. development consent under the Environmental Planning and Assessment Act 1979 , approvals under the Heritage Act 1977 , etc.) have been met (e.g. archival recording, building retention and restoration).
-Permits and approval documents issue All archival reports required are comple and submitted.
+As-constructed final landform plan, photos etc. Where applicable, necessary approvals are in place (e.g. development consent under the Environmental Planning and Assessment Act 1979) where buildings and infrastructure are to be retained as part of final land use Permits and approval documents issued.
+Copy of any relevant approvals.
+Heritage obligations (e.g. development consent under the Environmental Planning and Assessment Act 1979 , approvals under the Heritage Act 1977 , etc.) have been met (e.g. archival recording, building retention and restoration).
+Permits and approval documents issued.
+All archival reports required are complete and submitted.
+Copy of any relevant approval documentation and archival reports/records.